seebell/readMeGenerator/README.md

 ### Installation

-Run npm i on node, also install inquirer and axios
+Npm i first; also dotenv, axios and inquirer will need to be installed

 ## Usage

-coming soon
+Index.js file will need to be opened on the terminal; with command node index.js you can start the process.
+You will be prompted to answer questions.
+When everything is completed, you'll see the message 'Successfully wrote Readme.md'

 ## Contribution

-Please open an issue first and reach me out for guidance
+It would be nice if you create the issue first; also you can always reach me to ask questions

 ### User story
-As a developer, I want an app that would help me create a good read me file, so that I can describe my project properly
+As a developer, I want an app that would help me create a good read me file, so that I can describe my projects properly

 ## Tests

-Coming soon
+testing

 ## Project by Sibel
   ![](https://avatars2.githubusercontent.com/u/60329088?v=4)<br>